 Did you notice how specific I was in that last paragraph?
 You might’ve guessed, my midnight after nap example is all about me and my schedule right now.
-Subject to change when my body clock changes!
+Subject to change when my internal clock changes!

 H. Learn the Tools of the Trade

 When you pick tools and software to use, such as Trello or Aweber, learn everything you can about the software so that you can be of most use to your clients and stay organized for yourself.
 You also need to make sure that you have set up a comfortable working space with all of the right tools and gadgets you need to be your most effective best.
 This could be anything from blue light glasses to organizing systems.

 I. Start and End Each Day with the Schedule

 If you start and end your day getting focused by looking at your calendar and task list, you will be less likely to miss something.
 Schedule periodic check-in breaks with yourself to ensure you’re staying on task.
 Hello distracting Facebook videos and Twitter notifications!